 I am interested in the self, memory, consciousness, evolutionary psychology, neuropsychology, mental time travel, subjective temporality, and the philosophy of science, self and memory.
 My research largely involves exploration of issues pertaining to social knowledge representation (self, others), and draws on both normal and patient populations.
 I also am interested in many of the largely unwarranted (either empirically or theoretically) assumptions that are stipulated to pertain to self, memory and consciousness.

-- Klein , S.B. (in press).
+- Klein , S.B.
+(2014).
 Autonoesis and belief in a personal past: An evolutionary theory of episodic memory indices.
 Review of Philosophy and Psychology.

-- Klein, S.B. (in press).
+- Klein, S.B.
+(2014).
 What can recent replication failures tell us about the theoretical commitments of psychology?
 Theory & Psychology.

 - Klein, S.B.
 (2014).
 Sameness and the self: Philosophical and psychological considerations.
 Frontiers in Psychology: Perception Science. doi 103389/psyg.2014.00029.